 There are various ways and means to find out.
 Organisers of live events are, for example, obliged to submit a playlist (setlist) after the event.
-In the broadcasting sector (TV and radio), the channels or broadcasting organisations are obliged to send us broadcast reports.
+In the broadcasting sector (TV and radio), the channels or broadcasting companies are obliged to provide us broadcast reports.

 Depending on the type of music use, we get hold of the data:

-- Channels or broadcasting organisations (TV and radio) are obliged to submit broadcast reports to us.
+- Channels or broadcasting companies (TV and radio) are obliged to submit broadcast reports to us.

 - With our discotheque monitoring of selected discos all over Germany, we also identify which works are played, and how often.

 - Based on contracts with online platforms such as YouTube, we can license online uses in the categories Mixed Online Platforms (GOP).
 These platforms provide the usage reports for the works to us.

 - We receive data from abroad via the respective collective management organisations of each country, our so-called sister societies.

 - Finally, the producers report music uses to us in the mechanical reproduction sector.